YairMZ/LDPC/docs/ldpc_overview/ieee80211_encoding.md

 \end{align}
 $$

 where $\Pi_1$ is the identity matrix shifter one column to the right.
-In the above all equalities must be interpreted as with summation modulo 2.
-To simplify the above, the four equations may be summed to obtain:
+In the above, all equalities are interpreted as summation modulo 2.
+To simplify the above equations, we sum them  to obtain:

 $$
 p_0=\sum_{i=0}^{m_b-1} \sum_{j=0}^{k_b-1} h_{i,j}m_j = \sum_{i=0}^{m_b-1}\lambda_i = 0